samba-workshop/samba-workshop.github.io/index.md

 ---

 **S**ymbolic **A**rtificial Intelligence and **M**achine Learning in **Ba**ixada Santista (SAMBA) is a small, invitation-only workshop.
-This year's SAMBA will be hosted by University of ABC, SP on 11-13, Novembre.
+This year's SAMBA will be hosted by University of ABC, SP, Brazil, on 11-13, Novembre, 2026.

 SAMBA is an international scientific meeting that brings together Brazilian and international universities, research centers, and companies working in symbolic AI & ML.
 It provides a focused forum for exchanging and discussing state-of-the-art techniques and emerging ideas, while highlighting real-world, industry-driven challenges.